C. P. Surendran: Early life and education

 Surendran was born on 9 June 1958 in Ottapalam, Kerala.
 His father, Pavanan (a.k.a.
 Puthanveettil Narayanan Nair) was a pioneering rationalist, a leftist Malayalam writer and an activist.
 His mother, Parvathy Pavanan (a.k.a.
 Chittenippaattu Puthenveettil Parvathy Amma), is an acclaimed author and a winner of the Kerala Sahitya Academy Award.
-After schooling in Trivandrum and Chennai, Surendran graduated from a college in Thrissur, and went on to receive his Master's in English Literature from Delhi University, New Delhi.
+After schooling in Thiruvananthapuram and Chennai, Surendran graduated from a college in Thrissur, and went on to receive his Master's in English Literature from Delhi University, New Delhi.

 Career in journalism

 Surendran had a brief stint as a teacher of English Literature at Calicut University in Kerala before moving to Mumbai in 1986 to work as a journalist, in the footsteps of his maternal uncle, the late C.P.
 Ramachandran.

 Surendran began his career in print media as a journalist with leading English newspapers including The Times of India, Times Sunday Review and Bombay Times.
 He was a resident editor of The Times of India in Pune for three years from 2003 to 2006.
 He was the editor of Open Magazine in New Delhi from 2009 to 2012.
 He went on to serve as the senior editor with The Times of India in Delhi and later, as chief editor of Daily News and Analysis (a.k.a.
 DNA).
 He is currently a contributing editor, columnist and media consultant with Khaleej Times.
 He is a columnist for Indian and international papers like The Hindu, The Hindustan Times, Outlook, Khaleej Times, and Gulf News.

-In 2018, a range of allegations of sexual harassment were leveled against him, with several women accusing him of making sexually colored remarks and suggestive comments.
-In the wake of the allegations, Surendran stepped down from his position on the board of directors of the Matrubhumi International Festival of Letters.